CartoDB/carto-vl/docs/guides/06-introduction-to-animation.md

 ### input

 The first torque parameter (input), is the attribute that you want to animate.
-By default, torque maps this attribute's minimum and maximum values to `0` and `1` respectively.
+By default, torque maps the attribute's minimum and maximum values to `0` and `1` respectively.

 In the case where you only want to visualize a subset of data, that can be done manually, using linear interpolation.
 For example, if a dataset spans an entire year, but you only want to animate between the months of February and June, you can adjust the input parameter to: